 Before we wrap things up, let’s look at a quick recap of your options:

-- First, resort guests need to take a transfer bus from their resort to Typhoon Lagoon via Disney Springs and return the same way.
+- Unless direct resort-to-park transportation is offered, resort guests need to take a transfer bus from their resort to Typhoon Lagoon via Disney Springs and return the same way.

 - There is no charge to park at Typhoon Lagoon.